Swadesh13/gestures-dataset-blog/index.md

 ### Week 1 (16 - 22 May, 2021)

 I received the proposal acceptance from Red Hen Lab on May 17.
 Next, I contacted my mentors Dr. Peter Uhrig and Elizabeth Mahoney.
-Also, after the initial setup of CWRU emails, I also tried accessing the HPC computing service that we were allowed to use for the project^.
+Also, after the initial setup of CWRU emails, I also tried accessing the HPC computing service that we were allowed to use for the project.
 Finally, I gave a brief of my project to my mentors and discussed on the same.

-^Note: *Do not try to **sudo** on the cluster without priviledged access :)*

 ### Week 2 (23 - 29 May, 2021)